 RGIC will provide a platform for innovative young individuals and expose them to the tools available across Ryerson University to launch their ideas.

-  Rwanda, the date of travel will be in May 2016.
+The date of travel will be in January 2017

 What is zone learning?

 Zone learning transforms your educational experience at Ryerson.
 It takes you beyond the classroom and lets you meet and work with students from across the university who are creative, ambitious, and driven by passion.
 By becoming part of the Ryerson Zone Learning Network, you will get the right kind of support to create, develop, and launch your idea.